 What are the symptoms of gum disease?

-- Swollen, red or tender gums
+- Swollen and red gums

 - Loose teeth

-- Presence of pus between teeth/gums
+- Presence of pus around the gumline (abscesses)

 Risk factors for gum disease

-- Certain medications – including some blood pressure medications may also increase risk
+- Certain medications – including some blood pressure medications

-Diagnosis of gum disease
+The stages of gum disease

 How is gum disease treated?

+Treatment will involve maintaining strong oral hygiene.
 Brushing your twice a day in the morning and evening and flossing your teeth daily can help to keep your teeth clean.
 Mouthwash may also be recommended by your dentist and you may need to visit a dental hygienist.

-Antibiotics or painkillers may be prescribed for treating acute necrotising ulcerative gingivitis.
-Surgery may be required if gum disease is severe.
+Antibiotics or painkillers may be prescribed for treating acute necrotising ulcerative gingivitis, and severe periodontitis might require surgery to remove or replace gum tissue.